 Benefits of collaboration

 Collaboration improves the way all healthcare professionals can work together to deliver the medication safety agenda.
-This can lead to improved communication, support system wide change, encourages innovation and ultimately has the potential to reduce medication related harm.
+This can lead to improved communication, support system-wide change, encourage innovation and ultimately has the potential to reduce medication-related harm.

 Local collaboration

-There will be a number of key individuals and groups within the organisation where close working relationships will benefit the safety agenda.
+There are a number of key individuals and groups within an organisation where close working relationships can benefit the safety agenda.

 Medication Safety Officer (MSO)